709-218-7927

 Preparation

 I have bought a one-way ticket to St. John’s.
-Since the length of my stay is indeterminate I have decided to wait until three of four days before I am finished exploring Newfoundland to book the return ticket.
+Since the length of my stay is indeterminate I have decided to wait until three or four days before I am finished exploring Newfoundland to book the return ticket.

 Tomorrow I shall book my accommodation for the nights of the 3rd and 4th, and I shall book a rental car.